 - The more you love — physically, fully, foolishly — the more you come to experience a state where ego is secondary, or silent; the less you stare — gripped, addled, fixed — and the more confident, present, sincere and gentle your simple, bright gaze becomes.
 Very desirable.

 …is built on sexual frustration (the connected warmth of love-making is absolutely without violence), and depends on restlessness and, above all, expectation.
 In civilisation violence must be continually suppressed — because we are continually afraid of expressing the psychotic pent-up cause of it.
 This stuffed-down anger and irritation, which eats us away from the inside, comes out in the weirdest and most indirect ways, often flaring up into veritable orgies of rage ‘for no good reason’.
-Ever had an argument over nothing at all?
+Ever had a ludicrous argument over nothing at all?
 Pure ego.

 - Remind yourself, when angry (or afraid or depressed), that no situation is so bad that you cannot laugh at it, or find it interesting or somehow softly, strangely right.